AlexTrill/EventTrackerProject/README.md

 # EventTrackerProject
 ## Project Description
 This is a work in progress REST application with basic CRUD functionality.
+The database behind this project is different chess openings and their attributes.
+Implements JavaScript, and through a single page allows the user to search, update, delete, or or create an opening.

 ## Rest Route URI's
 -  GET http://localhost:8082/api/index (returns a all of the current chess openings in the database)